chris-pikul/coloroo/README.md

 # coloroo

-TypeScript/JavaScript library for colors, color-space, conversion, and manipulation
+TypeScript/JavaScript library for colors, color-space, conversion, and manipulation.